 For original research articles (this includes quantitative and qualitative research, mixed methods), please include the following sections: Abstract (300 words) plus 5 keywords, Introduction/Scientific Background, Research Question, Methods (including sample and instruments), Results, Discussion, Summary for Practitioners (3-4 manuscript pages), Acknowledgements, References.
 Please submit figures and tables as separate files (MS word).
 Maximum length: 30 pages (excluding extra pages for figures and tables, but including all other sections).

-For review articles include: Introduction, Research Question, Methods, Results, Conclusions, Summary for Practitioners (3-4 pages), Acknowledgement, References.
-Maximum length: 30 pages (excluding extra pages for figures and tables, but including all other sections).
+For review articles include: Introduction, Research Question, Methods, Results, Conclusions, Summary for Practitioners (up to 800 words), Acknowledgement, References.
+Maximum length: 5,000 words (excluding extra pages for figures and tables, but including all other sections).

 The summary for HAI and AAI practitioners (3 manuscript pages) should summarize the most important information from all sections, elaborating on the abstract to comment on the relevance of the information, especially the results, for the practice of AAI, companion animal ownership or human-animal interactions in general.
 If possible and feasible from your research findings, in your summary please consider the perspectives of both the animals and humans involved.